bs03702/Adjacency-Matrix-to-Edge-List/README.md

 #Adjacency Matrix to Edge List

-Simple Python script to convert an [adjacency matrix](http://en.wikipedia.org/wiki/Adjacency_matrix) into an edge list.
+This is a simple Python script to convert any given [adjacency matrix](http://en.wikipedia.org/wiki/Adjacency_matrix) into an edge list.
-Interesting for anyone working with network graphs.
-The git also includes an IPython Notebook file with the script.
+The tool can be interesting for anyone working with graph analysis.
+The git also includes an IPython Notebook file (***.ipynb**) with the script.

-Convert
+Convert Tables
 -----

 Input File: